faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

     1. Prideful: what makes them think they know more about the foundation than the foundation company?
     2. Lazy: they never *really* took the time to understand how foundations work in the first place.
     3. Just wanted to leave the house (sin): they didn't really care about the integrity of the foundation, they were just looking for an excuse to leave.

+    Just like those who choose to remain do so courageously and sincerely, is it possible that those who question the foundation and decide they need to leave do so from a place of sincerity and strength of character?

 [^resignation]: For instance, my resignation email goes through the formalities of asking to have my records removed, and I then conclude: